Anjouan Gaming Licence Cost in 2026: The Full Breakdown, Line by Line

 Getting a Fixed Number Before You Commit

 ICOS publishes fixed pricing for Anjouan applications.
-You will not get a "range" or a proposal that shifts after you have already committed to working with us.
+You do not get a "range" or a proposal that shifts after you have already committed to working with us.
+You get the number on this page, with no surprises at month three.

 If you have received a quote from another firm, compare it against these numbers.
-They reflect the actual ALSI fee schedule as it stands in 2026.
-Any figure a consultant quotes you that is significantly above these numbers should come with a clear explanation of what the additional cost covers.
+They reflect the actual ALSI fee schedule as it stands in 2026, sourced from the ALSI Licensing Details and Requirements document dated 25 March 2026.
+Any figure a consultant quotes you that is significantly above EUR 27,828 to EUR 30,000 for a standard Anjouan structure should come with a clear explanation of what the additional cost covers.

 Sign up for ICOS iGaming Compliance newsletters.